Bobris/BTDB/Doc/Relations.md

 ### Remove

     (void|bool) RemoveById(primaryKey1, ..., primaryKeyN);
+    (void|bool) ShallowRemoveById(primaryKey1, ..., primaryKeyN);

 Returns true if removed, void variant throw when does not exists.
 All primary keys fields are used as parameters, for example `void RemoveById(ulong tenantId, ulong userId);`
+ShallowRemoveById does not free content.

     int RemoveById(primaryKey1 [, primaryKey2, ...]);